osu-eesc/cms-docs/user-guide/docs/intro.md

   - **Content focused**.
 It's about the content, not about the sites.
 The goal is to integrate or transition relevant content into the CMS rather than develop, host, or manage individual sites.
   - **Practical**.
 The new website allows faculty and staff to focus on content rather than website design, development, and management.
 The right people are doing the right things.

-In June 2018, the new Extension website was launched as a minimum viable product.
-This means that not all features and design work was included that will be in the final product.
-Since launch, we have been collecting data and feedback and implementing improvements and new functionality.
-The first round of these improvements is underway and will be completed in 2019.
+The Extension website is a living project that we work hard to continuously improve.
+Since launch in June 2018, we have been collecting data and feedback and implementing improvements and new functionality.

 ## Review of Terms

-  - **Content Management System** (CMS): a centralized source of content that feeds data to a variety of platforms, including the new Extension website
+  - **Content Management System** (CMS): a centralized source of content that feeds data to a variety of platforms, including the Extension website
   - **Fields**: individual pieces of data that make up content.
 For example, a person’s faculty/staff profile would contain separate *fields* for their name, phone number, email address, etc.
   - **Customer Relationship Management** (CRM) **System**: a system that records the interaction between an individual and an organization, and maintains a database of contacts.
 It connects with the CMS and other tools to get relevant information to audiences.
-  - **New Extension website**: the first of what will be many facets of Extension’s digital strategy.
+  - **Extension website**: the first of what will be many facets of Extension’s digital strategy.
 The content going into the Extension website will, in the future, also appear in other places (e.g. social media, email).
 This will be possible due to the way the content is entered and the existence of a content management system.

 ## Key Takeaways

   - Extension’s digital strategy will make our content available to clients that access information online in a variety of ways.
-  - Content entered into the new Extension Website goes into a “content management system” that will feed into many channels.
+  - Content entered into the Extension Website goes into a “content management system” that will feed into many channels.
 In order for this to be effective, content needs to be structured, atomic, and described.
   - The next phase in the digital strategy initiative will be to implement a “Customer Relationship Management” system.